skpaik/kucse-b8-day-4/README.md

 ### **Deliverables**
 - Working **FastAPI** backend with machine-learning capabilities.
 - Functional **Next.js** frontend for file upload and question-answering.
 - Clear documentation for setup and usage.
+- Push both frontend and backend code to a github repository, then share the repository link with me.

 This setup will allow students to build a simple **machine-learning-based Q&A system** using **FastAPI** and **Next.js** while learning about backend and frontend integration. 🚀